dhiltonp/pop/docs/source/book/patterns.rst

 this pattern is a little application called "Grains" that is used to collect system data.

 The `grains` system creates a common and simple pattern.
-It runs all of the exposed functions found in the grains *Sub* and those function in turn extend a data structure found on the `hub`.
+It runs all of the exposed functions found in the grains *Sub* and those functions in turn extend a data structure found on the `hub`.

 Lets take a look at the `init.py` file for `grains`:

 .. code-block:: python

         # Import python libs
-        from typing import Any, Dict
         import asyncio